cblop/recipe-finder/README.md

 # recipe-finder

-A Clojure library for searching for recipes
+A Clojure project for searching through recipes

 ## Setup